 But yep, I'm absolutely fine.

-And before everyone starts shouting "But we need folk to be aware of Autism and what it's like!" can I just say that in all honesty if folk aren't aware by now then that's their problem.
+For years we had folk shouting "But we need folk to be aware of Autism and what it's like!" but I have to say that in all honesty if folk aren't aware by now then that's their problem.

 Me?
 I've got awareness spilling out of my shoes.